wbushey/wbushey.github.io/_posts/2010-03-29-why-jailbreaking-happens.md

 </p>

 <p class="MsoNormal">
   This is why jailbreaking happens.
-People want to buy Apple&#8217;s hardware, but they want to maintain their own needs and desires.
+People want to buy Apple's hardware, but they want to maintain their own needs and desires.
 They want to be autonomous users, not the consumers that Apple thinks they should be.
 </p>